-The following body parts are some of the most popular for jewelry-wearing, each unique in the way they operate in terms of piercing closure:
+The following body parts are some of the most popular piercing locations.
+Each unique in the way they operate, in terms of piercing closure:

 Generally, professionals recommend that you avoid keeping earrings out for more than a day if you have had your piercing for less than six months.
 Piercings more than three years old are generally safe for extended breaks.